pie/woocommerce-waitlist-sober-compatibility/README.md

 This plugin adds some functionality to make WooCommerce Waitlist more compatible with the Sober Theme by UIX Themes.

+The Sober theme uses AJAX to load products on the shop page.
+This means that the waitlist plugin doesn't get a chance to initialize the waitlist buttons.
+This plugin hooks into the functionality that loads the quickview and makes sure that the waitlist buttons are initialized after the quickview is loaded.

 ## Steps to get up and running:

 1. Download the zip of the latest release from https://github.com/pie/woocommerce-waitlist-sober-compatibility/releases